undeconstructed/jsos/README.md

 Obviously lots of OSs have tried to strip back to the minimum, but the tendency is then to just reimplement the same old things on top.
-Maybe instead the OS should offer something fundamentally different than the one instuction after another paradigm.
+Maybe instead the OS should offer something fundamentally different than the one instruction after another paradigm.

 ## Pods